julio-valim/datasciencecoursera/codebook.md

 - An identifier of the subject who carried out the experiment.

 ### Data features
-Mean and standart deviation was calculated for sixty six features, and six activity labels were applied for data:
+Mean and standard deviation was calculated for sixty six features, and six activity labels were applied for data:
 - LAYING
 - SITTING
 - STANDING